Madhouse

 Story & Plot Summary: Madhouse

-Quick Plot Summary: Madhouse is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2004, Madhouse is a Horror, Thriller film directed by William Butler.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Joshua Leonard.

 Ending Explained: Madhouse

-The final moments of Madhouse reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Madhouse reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Madhouse?